DISC: I DO NOT own any of the characters from TSWOAM. They belong to Ken Lipman. I do however own the plot of this story.

 Annie glanced up at Hunter, who just shrugged.

 "I didn't let you hold…and…I didn't tell you about…I should have told you…I'm sa-so sorry!"

-"My Al, it's okay.
+"It's okay.
 I'm not mad at you.
-I was worried about you, but I was never mad.
+I was worried about you, but never mad.
 I knew you needed time to sort some things out."

 ""I'm so sorry!...I'm sorry!"
 Alex cried again, "I shouldn't have kept it…I'm sorry!"

 Figuring Alex just had to get this off her mind, Annie held her and let her cry it out.